ema-ventrella/my-CS50-python-problem-sets/README.md

 # CS50 Introduction to Programming - Problem Sets and Lectures

-This repository contains solutions and explanations for the problem sets in CS50's Introduction to Programming with Python.
+This repository contains my solutions for the problem sets in CS50's Introduction to Programming with Python.
 The course is divided into ten weeks, each covering various programming concepts.
 Below is a list of lectures and corresponding problem sets to be completed:

 ## Lectures and Problem Sets